sneakysneak/docs/pages/connector-authentication/clover.md

 #### Setup in Cyclr

-If you don’t need to use webhooks login to your Cyclr partner console and in the top menu go to Connectors > Connector Library.
+If you don't need to use webhooks login to your Cyclr partner console and in the top menu go to Connectors > Connector Library.
 Find the Clover connector in the list & go into it’s Setup.

 *   Set the Client ID with the App ID
 *   Set the Client Secret with the App Secret